Bryan-Webifi-dev/Datalyzer/README.md

 ### Technical Overview

 The application is built using Flask, a Python web framework, which handles the server-side operations.
 The frontend is developed with HTML, CSS, and JavaScript, creating an interactive and responsive user interface.
-The project also uses SQLite for database management, storing user responses and resource information.

 ### Files in the Project